 Before you start sharpening, it is important to know the two different parts of the chain that must be sharp.
 There is the front cutter and the depth gauge.
 All these pieces must be equally sharp to make quick work of cutting wood.

-The cutter can be sharpened easily using a file, while the depth gauge, which is the shortfin in front of the cutter, can be sharpened properly with a flat-file.
+The cutter can be sharpened easily using a file, while the depth gauge, which is the shortfin in front of the cutter, can be sharpened properly with a flat file.

 If your cutters are dulled from cutting through wood, this is an easy thing to do by hand.
 But if you have been hitting too many rocks or other hard objects, you may just need to buy a new chain.
-Sometimes rocks can twist and nick your chain cutters the point where sharpening will do no good.
+Sometimes rocks can twist and nick your chain cutters to the point where sharpening will do no good.

 How to Sharpen a Chainsaw